 However, board members said the workers should decide among themselves, in a fair and democratic process, whether to join the union.
 Still, their refusal to voluntarily recognize the union, and the use of a law firm that some employees claim is anti-union, had some convinced that the board and co-op management were trying to thwart the organizing committee’s efforts.

-Hopefully everyone can agree now that the
+Hopefully everyone can agree now that the board made the best decision in calling for a formal vote.

 There were reports that some employees didn’t know there was a union drive taking place.
 Even those who signed the petition later said they misunderstood the intent of that petition; they thought it was merely an effort to begin discussions and didn’t realize the goal was to have the board automatically recognize the union.